Charles Bélair: Capture and execution

-The news of the arrest followed by the deportation of Toussaint on June 11 will plunge back into rebellion.
-He now has Dessalines in front of him, whom he accuses of having betrayed Toussaint, his benefactor.
-Having first obtained some success, occupying the heights of Artibonite with part of the colonial troops who had been in the pay of General Charles Victoire Emmanuel Leclerc and had passed with the insurgents, Leclerc sent Dessalines against him, as much to compromise the one here vis-à-vis the Haitians, than to spare its own troops.
-After the deportation of Toussaint Louverture, he immediately went to Arcahaie and raised the banner of revolt on August 22, 1802.
-To force him to surrender, they used disloyal means by imprisoning his family.
-Learning of the arrest of his wife and mother, Bélair left his hiding place; he was arrested and delivered to Leclerc.
-The latter formed a commission to judge him, made up of General Dugua, president, brigadier generals Clerveaux, Duverseau.
-Charles Bélair was condemned to the gallows and, on October 15, 1802, He died by firing squad, as did his wife Sanité.
+The news of the arrest and deportation of Toussaint on June 11 moved Bélair into rebellion.
+On August 22, 1802 he went to Arcahaie and raised the banner of revolt, later occupying the heights of the Artibonites with his command of troops who had just so recently laid down their arms and passed into French service.
+Leclerc sent Dessalines (whom Bélair had accused of betraying his benefactor, Louverture) against him.
+To force Bélair to surrender, disloyal means were used and his family was imprisoned.
+After learning of the arrest of his wife and mother, Bélair left his hiding place; he was arrested and delivered to Leclerc.
+The latter formed a commission to judge him, made up of General Charles Dugua, as president, and brigadier generals Clerveaux and Duverseau.
+Bélair was found guilty and condemned and, on October 15, 1802, he died by firing squad, followed immediately by his wife Sanité.

 Legacy

-The Arcahaie high school, which until then had been named François Duvalier, became the Charles-Belair high school in 1986.
+The high school in Arcahaie, which until then had been named François Duvalier, became the Charles Bélair high school in 1986.